petergillardmoss/petergillardmoss.github.com/_posts/2023-09-03-beyond-metrics-creating-cultures-of-engineering-excellence.md

 > "Eliminate exhortations for the workforce asking for new levels of productivity" - Deming's 10th principle of management.

 McKinsey's report falls instantly into this trap.
-It misleads the C-Suite into believing that developer productivity can be controlled through the presciption of as set of specific metrics.
-And it completely misses the truth, that engineering excellence comes from having the right engineering leadership who are empowered to cultivate the right culture.
+It misleads the C-Suite into believing that developer productivity can be controlled by prescribing of a set of specific metrics on the engineering function.
+And it completely misses the truth, that metrics are only a tool.
+And that true engineering excellence comes from having the right engineering leadership who are empowered to cultivate the right culture.

 Why is Developer Productivity suddenly so important?
 ====================================================